Lunch Times (may vary by teacher):

 At Citrus Ridge, faculty and staff believe that all students should learn to think at a more critical level.
 To develop critical-thinking skills, Citrus Ridge provides meaningful instruction in a student-centered learning environment.

 Citrus Ridge has set five school expectations that are encompassed within its Pioneer P.R.I.D.E. program.
-These expectations are:
+These expectations are that Pioneers demonstrate PRIDE by being:

 Pioneer P.R.I.D.E. expectations are to be followed throughout the campus, including common areas such as the lunchroom, playground, bus and classrooms.